luisguve/kindergarten/content/_index.md

 about:
   heading: About us
   content: We are professionals and passionate about teaching the little ones the fundamental scholar concepts and helping them to give their first steps toward developing their creativity and vision about the life.
+wwwu:
+  heading: The benefits of our kindergarten
+  content: We are professionals and passionate about teaching the little ones the fundamental scholar concepts and helping them to give their first steps toward developing their creativity and vision about the life.
+  benefits:
+    - We provide <span class="accent">safety</span>
+    - Our environment facilitates <span class="accent">learning</span>
+    - We are <span class="accent">professional</span>
+    - We are <span class="accent">passionate</span> about teaching
 resources:
   - name: video
     src: Pexels Videos 1580507.mp4